-Do you plan on visiting Greece for its staggering ancient history and culture but you don’t know which archaeological sites you should visit first?
-Here is a list of the most important archaeological sites which are definitely worth your time!
+Do you plan on visiting Greece for its staggering ancient history and culture but you don’t know which archaeological sites and Greece attractions you should visit first?
+Here is a list of the most important historical sites in Greece which are definitely worth your time!
 Athens may well be the cradle of Democracy and Western civilization, but there are other places in Greece which host must-see archeological gems as well!

 Table of Contents